nsrr/mesa-documentation/pages/polysomnography-introduction.md

 **Note:** Events using the `Unsure` tag are hypopneas with a >50% decrease in flow (AASM alternative definition).

+## Known issues

+- In the initial months of data collection, the Sleep Reading Center recognized that the thermistor signal was not reliable, so an equipment change was made to the ThermiSense (Salter) unit.
+The old configuration contained a "Therm" channel, while the new configuration contained an "Aux_AC" channel instead.

 ## History / changelog

 *June 2018*